What Is Emergency Support Services?

 ESS for Businesses

-Businesses that have chosen to participate in the ESS program and process ESS referrals are referred to as ESS suppliers.
-Merritt ESS suppliers include many local hotels, grocery stores, and restaurants as well as a variety of other businesses.
-The City of Merritt is extremely grateful for the important support that these suppliers provide to the ESS program.
+Businesses that have chosen to participate in the ESS program and receive ESS referrals are referred to as ESS Suppliers.
+ESS Suppliers in Merritt include many hotels, grocery stores, restaurants, and clothing stores.
+Merritt and Nicola Valley Emergency Support Services is extremely grateful for the important support that these businesses provide to the ESS program.

-To express interest in supporting the Merritt ESS program as a supplier or to submit an enquiry regarding ESS supplier reimbursement as it relates to Merritt, please contact ess@merritt.ca.
+To express interest in becoming an ESS Supplier or to ask a question about ESS Supplier reimbursement as it relates to Merritt, please email ess@merritt.ca.